 The irregular rhythm notification feature will check heart rhythms every two hours in the background and send a notification if an irregular heart rhythm is detected.

 If an irregular heart rhythm is detected, the Apple Watch will do five further tests in quick succession to see if the outcome is still positive.
 If it is positive, those using an Apple Watch Series 4, 5 or 6 device will be prompted to do an ECG reading.
 Those using an Apple Watch Series 1 - 3 and the Watch SE will suggest you contact your local GP.

-Rather than roll out the features to all Apple Watch users, Apple wants the features to only be available in regions it has had them "cleared" as a medical device.
+Rather than roll out the ECG feature to all Apple Watch users, Apple wants it to only be available in regions "cleared" for a medical device.

 What can't the heart features do?